REStud/data-editor-guidelines/data-availability-policy.md

 Upon acceptance, authors should provide data set(s) and computer programs used in the work.

-A [Data Citation]() and a [Data Availability Statement]() should be include for ALL data used in the work, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.
+A [Data Citation](https://social-science-data-editors.github.io/guidance/Data_citation_guidance.html) and a [Data Availability Statement](https://academic.oup.com/journals/pages/authors/preparing_your_manuscript/research-data-policy#data2) should be include for ALL data used in the work, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.

 If intermediate data sets and programs used for the composition of the final data set are not submitted, authors are expected to provide a description of the final data set construction and to cooperate with investigators seeking to conduct a replication.
 Data files and programs can be provided in any format using any statistical package or software.
-A Readme PDF file listing all included files and documenting the purpose and format of each file should be provided.
+A Readme file listing all included files and documenting the purpose and format of each file should be provided in PDF or Markdown format.

 Readme files should include information on the operating system-software version combination used in the analysis and ideally an estimate for computation time (possibly with hardware specifications used in the execution of the programs).
 Software requirements should explicitly list all modules, libraries, toolboxes and commands used that are not part of the core software.